txt/sin21/docs/hpo.md

 ## Timm's RUle

 Returning to stats again, hypotheses tests at the 95% level say that
-  -  things are _not_ distinguisable if they overlap by more tha 5% of their probability mass.
+  -  things are _not_ distinguishable if they overlap by more tha 5% of their probability mass.
   - This occurs at &plusminus; 1.96 of the standard deviations

 That is:
  - if you are studying something with performance ranges 0..1
  - which show a standard deviation in their behavior of 10%,
- - Then that device has distinguishable regions of size 1.96*.1 &approx; 2
+ - Then that device has distinguishable regions of size 1.96\*.1 &approx; 2
  - And  16 random probes  would be enough to get you 95% sure of finding something indistinguishable from the best value.
    - Evidence (see last line of above table)